timothyleejin/tp/docs/DeveloperGuide.md

 **Value proposition**:

-LinkUp empowers **club leaders and small organizations to streamline people and event management** offering a simple yet focused solution which is comprehensive enough to handle real world coordination, allowing leaders to focus on leading rather than organizing.
+LinkUp empowers *club leaders and small organizations to streamline people and event management*, offering a simple yet focused solution which is comprehensive enough to handle real-world coordination, allowing leaders to focus on leading rather than organizing.

-* Optimize contact management through keyboard driven contact management minimizing time spent navigating traditional GUIs
+* Optimize contact management through keyboard-driven contact management, minimizing time spent navigating traditional GUIs
-* Helps to strike ideal balance between complexity of full scale CRMS and simplicity of spreadsheets, giving leaders more control
+* Helps to strike an ideal balance between the complexities of full-scale Customer Relationship Management Systems (CRM) and the simplicity of spreadsheets, giving leaders more control
-* Offers efficient and powerful features such as advanced search, event-role grouping and skill based tagging for better management
+* Offers efficient and powerful features such as event-role grouping, favourites, filters and skill-based tagging for better management

 <h3 class="developerHeader2">User stories</h3>